RTEMS/rtems-release/README.md

    # npm install inliner
    ```

+5. Install `pandoc` for Markdown

-4. PDF Release notes require the same set up as RTEMS
+6. PDF Release notes require the same set up as RTEMS
    Documentation.
 Please refer to the documentation in the
    `rtems-docs` repository and follow the set up procedure for PDF it
    has.